pulp-platform/pulp-sdk/README.md

 ## About

-This module is the build process for the Pulp SDK.
+This module is the build process for the PULP SDK.
 It can be used to do everything needed to build the SDK.

 There are several ways of building the SDK, depending on how the dependencies are managed: